care-group/RALT-Signalman-Container-Deps/ralt_semantic_event_logger/README.md

         reports: type of report         // 'binary', 'numerical', 'numerical_threshold', or 'energy'
         inverted: bool                  // 'true' or 'false', fixes mismatch in sensor logic and semantic event
         record: all                     // currently, only 'all' semantic events is supported
+        ignore_false: bool              // 'true' or 'false', if 'true' will not record off events, respects inersion
 ```

 Some example configurations is as follows: